Grandma

 Daddy

 Under Mommy's reign of terror, Daddy is a negative entity—indeed, early in the play Mommy reduces his speech to the echo of hers.
 Bent to Mommy's will, he relies on her entirely for the confirmation of his masculinity.
-Like Mommy, Daddy also displays a disturbing propensity for infantile behavior.
+Like Mommy, Daddy also displays a disturbing propensity for childish behavior.
 Whereas Mommy becomes the tyrannical sadist in her regression, however, Daddy characteristically becomes the child needing punishment.

 Read an in-depth analysis of Daddy.